clux/kubecon2020/kubecon-talk.md

 so we can work with that. all apis use this and it's consistent.

 ## END PRAISE - CONSTRUCT AROUND IN RUST

-## THANKS
-first a few thanks..
-I'll be talking about a grab bag of different things, but from the perspective of [kube-rs](https://github.com/clux/kube-rs/).
+at this point we have actually covered all the core ideas we need to talk about this from the rust POV.

+so i'll show a grab bag of different, slightly simplified code here, much of which are from [kube-rs](https://github.com/clux/kube-rs/), but:

+also, and huge shoutout to:

-- Arnav Singh / @Arnavion for `k8s-openapi`
+- Arnav Singh / @Arnavion - `k8s-openapi`
+the project really is the lynchpin that makes any generics possible

-generates rust structures from openapi schemas, plus as factoring out several traits that is then implemented for these structures the project really is the lynchpin that makes any generics possible
+generates rust structures from openapi schemas, plus factoring out some of the consistency into a few traits that is then implemented for these structures

-### Resource Trait
+### k8s-openapi: Resource Trait
-From `k8s-openapi`.
-Type system here is effectively telling you that these constants are available for every struct that implements this trait.
-So you just have to import the trait to be able to read these values.

-Arnav's Codegen implements this trait for every kubernetes object
+TL;DR: A rust trait is something you can implement for a type, and then later in generic functions, use to constrain generic input parameters to only types that have implementations for it.

 ```rust
 pub trait Resource {